Nekzus/hacker-effect-text/README.md

 };
 ```

 In this example, the HackerEffectText component wraps around your content, animating the transition from the initialValue ("Access Granted") to the targetValue ("Welcome to the System").
-The capitalize prop is set to true, giving the text a distinct uppercase hacker aesthetic.
+The uppercase prop is set to true, giving the text a distinct uppercase hacker aesthetic.

 ## Props
 initialValue (required)